Shadow of the Vampire: Plot

-While Murnau returns to Berlin to calm financiers of the film, Schreck approaches Albin and the screenwriter, Henrik Galeen.
-They believe he is still in character, and Schreck points out Dracula's loneliness and the sadness of him trying to remember how to do otherwise mundane chores that he has not needed to perform for centuries.
-When they ask how he became a vampire, Schreck says it was a woman.
-Schreck snatches a bat and viciously sucks its blood.
+While Murnau returns to Berlin to calm financiers of the film, Schreck approaches Grau and the screenwriter, Henrik Galeen, who believe he is still in character.
+Schreck points out Dracula's loneliness and the sadness of him trying to remember how to do otherwise mundane chores that he has not needed to perform for centuries.
+Schreck snatches a bat and sucks its blood.
 Grau and Galeen, thanks to their drunkenness on schnapps, are impressed by what they assume is talented acting.
-Later that night, Schreck attacks and kills a crew member on the film's set.
+Later that night, Schreck kills a crewmember on the film's set.

-The production moves to the island of Heligoland to film the final scenes, and Murnau, in a laudanum-induced stupor, admits to Albin and Fritz that Schreck is an actual vampire, and in return for his cooperation, Murnau has promised him Greta.
+The production moves to the island of Heligoland to film the final scenes.
+Murnau, in a laudanum-induced stupor, admits to Grau and Fritz that Schreck is an actual vampire, and in return for his cooperation, Murnau has promised him Greta.
 The two realize they are trapped on the island, leaving no choice but to complete the film that night.

-On set Greta becomes hysterical after noticing Schreck casts no reflection.
-Murnau, Albin and Fritz drug her with Murnau's laudanum, and film as Schreck feeds on Greta, with the laudanum in her blood putting Schreck to sleep.
-At dawn, the three attempt to open a door and let in sunlight to destroy Schreck, but discover that the vampire had previously cut the chain to the mechanism, trapping them in the process.
-Fritz and Albin attack Schreck, only to be killed.
-Murnau, meanwhile, resumes filming, and, crazed, completely ignores the deaths of his colleagues and the malicious glare Schreck is giving him.
-Instead, he instructs Schreck to return to his mark for another take.
-Schreck is told, "If it's not in frame, it doesn't exist".
-Schreck returns to feed on Greta, as Murnau films.
+On set, Greta becomes hysterical after noticing that Schreck casts no reflection.
+Murnau, Grau, and Fritz drug her with laudanum and film as Schreck feeds on Greta, with the laudanum in her blood putting Schreck to sleep.
+At dawn, the three attempt to open a metal door and let in sunlight to destroy Schreck but discover that the vampire had cut the chain to the mechanism, trapping them.
+Fritz and Grau attack Schreck, only to be killed.
+Murnau resumes filming and, crazed, ignores the deaths of his colleagues.

+Schreck returns to feed on Greta as Murnau films.
 Galeen and the crew arrive and lift the door, destroying Schreck with the sunlight.
-Having become completely obsessed with the film, Murnau asks for an end slate to his rattled crew.
+Having become obsessed with the film, Murnau asks for an end slate from his rattled crew.
 After they oblige, he stops the camera and calmly states, "I think we have it."